How to set up and process automatic prepayments and accruals

 Accrual Reverse 7200 Electricity 300.00

 The monthly balance on the expense nominal code for the final month is a credit balance.
 In the above example, after the final accrual posting the month three balance on the Electricity account is a £/€200.00 credit balance.
-If a report was run to show the monthly values, a liability would be shown in months one and two.
+If you run a report to show the monthly values, a liability shows in months one and two.

-TIP: If your prepayment amount can't be divided evenly by the number of months, any rounding is done in the final month.
+TIP: If you can't evenly divide your prepayment amount by the number of months, the software rounds in the final month.

-Any discrepancies appear in the final month, this is because you don't know how much the invoice will be in advance so you make an estimate.
-If this happens you should leave the discrepancy in the final month.
+Any discrepancies appear in the final month as you don't know how much the invoice will be in advance so you make an estimate.
+If this happens, leave the discrepancy in the final month.

 If you miss a month

-The month end routine must be run in month order.
+Always run your month end routine in month order.
 If you've missed a month and run the next month end, it isn't possible to go back and run it again.

-If you've just run the month end routine, you should restore a pre month end backup then run the month end option for last month before running it for this month.
+If you've just run the month end routine, restore a pre-month end backup.
+You can then - the month end option for last month, then run it for this month.
 You'll need to enter any transactions posted since you took the backup again.

 What to do if you can't restore a backup

-If you can't restore a backup, delete all prepayments and accruals and then continue to post them manually for the remaining period of the prepayment or accrual.
+If you're unable to restore a backup, delete all prepayments and accruals.
+You can then continue to post them manually for the remaining period of the prepayment or accrual.

 If you need to delete a prepayment or accrual from the list, use function key F8.